OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

   	`dz> run app.activity.info -a (package name)`

- * To launch the exported Activities, execute the following command:
+- To launch the exported Activities, execute the following command:

    	`dz> run app.activity.start --component (package name) (component name)`

+- To identify the list of exported Broadcast receivers in the target application, execute the following command:

+    `dz> run app.broadcast.info -a (package name)`

+* To send a message to a Broadcast receiver, execute the following command:

+	`dz> run app.broadcast.send --action (broadcast receiver name) -- extra (number of arguments)`

 **Using Modules:**